 Retraction: Scapula moves towards spine

-Downward rotation: when arm returns from overhead lifted position back alongside torso
+Downward rotation: Scapula rotates as the arm returns from overhead lifted position

 Learning how to set your shoulders is important to stabilize shoulder joints, scapula, shoulder and upper back in a good and strong position to produce adequate force when needed (workout out, lifting up your kid, moving boxes) whilst not overloading other structures (shoulder joint, neck, spine) and not injuring yourself during those activities.